 - Vanilla Flavor

-- Can be used for recipes as well.
+- It can be used for recipes as well.

 What is collagen?

-Collagen is a fibrous protein found in bones, muscle, skin, and tendons that is dense, insoluble, and fibrous.
+Collagen is a fibrous protein found in bones, muscles, skin, and tendons that is dense, insoluble, and fibrous.
 By weight, it accounts for one-third of total body protein.

-While there are many different kinds of collagen, 80–90% of the collagen in your body is made up of:
+While there are many kinds of collagen, 80–90% of the collagen in your body comprises: